Costasgk/Fake-News-Detector/README.md

-# Fake News Detector web application
+# Fake News Detector Web App

 The Fake News Detector, is a natural language processing web application.
 Two classification algorithms were used: ***Logistic Regression*** & ***SVM***.
 In the end, you get to choose which of those two algorithms you want your prediction to be based on.